aroberge/reeborg/dev_tools/readme_for_devel.md

 Tape output, according to his creator,
 _is good for machines and humans that are robots_.
-As I am neither, I use one or two of the four following formatters:
+As I am neither, I use the following formatters:

+* faucet

+This is also a module that can be installed using npm.
+In the past, I have also used

 * tap-diff
-* tap-dot  (a minimal formatter, used by default)
+* tap-dot  (a minimal formatter)
-* tap-notify (also used by default, together with tap-dot)
 * tap-spec

-These are also modules that can be installed using npm.
+* tap-notify (used in conjunction with any of the others)

+but I have found that faucet, written (I believe) by the creator of tape, did the best job in terms of providing the required information with reduced clutter.

+To run the unit tests, do

+`npm run test`

+or

+`npm run tests`

 ### Functional tests with qunit